bbenedict/bbenedict/100days.md

 I coded a more complex scenario for accessibility adding support for a chart.
 Think of this as a complex image that requires a secondary or contextual explanation.
 The W3C provides an excellent [tutorial for handling complex images](https://www.w3.org/WAI/tutorials/images/complex/).
 My ability to navigate with VoiceOver is improving, though I still have a long way to go to feel comfortable relying on voice only for interacting with websites.
 A very educational experience.

+## day 17

+Supporting font size scaling for the visually impaired in simple-react app.